vahidAK/NanoMethPhase/README.md

                         two conditions independently.
 More info on -ed and
-                        -smf: When there is no biological replicate in one or both treatment groups, users can either (1) specify equal.disp=TRUE, which assumes both groups have the same dispersion, then the data from two groups are combined and used as replicates to estimate dispersion; or (2) specify smoothing=TRUE, which uses the smoothed means (methylation levels) to estimate dispersions via a shrinkage estimator.
+                        -smf: When there is no biological replicate in one or both treatment groups, users can either (1) specify equal.disp TRUE, which assumes both groups have the same dispersion, then the data from two groups are combined and used as replicates to estimate dispersion; or (2) specify smoothing TRUE, which uses the smoothed means (methylation levels) to estimate dispersions via a shrinkage estimator.
 This smoothing procedure uses data from neighboring CpG sites as "pseudo-replicate" for estimating biological variance.

-                        It is used in DSS DMLtest function.
+optional arguments that will be used in DSS callDML and callDMR functions.:
   --pval_cutoff PVAL_CUTOFF, -pvc PVAL_CUTOFF
                         A threshold of p-values for calling DMLs and DMRs.
                         When delta is not specified, Loci with p-values less than this threshold will be picked as DML and also joint to form the DMRs.
 See DSS R package 'details' for more information for this regarding DMLs and DMRs.
                         Default is 0.001.
-It is used in DSS callDML and callDMR functions.
   --delta_cutoff DELTA_CUTOFF, -dc DELTA_CUTOFF
                         A threshold for defining DMLs and DMRs.
 In DML detection procedure, a hypothesis test that the two